chainhackers/gamejutsu-demos/README.md

 NEXT_PUBLIC_ALCHEMY_API_KEY=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

-`with the key from ALCHEMY_API which can be obtained here https://www.alchemy.com/`
+with the key from ALCHEMY_API which can be obtained
+using a free [Alchemy](https://www.alchemy.com/) account

 ```shell
 yarn generate